Entity

 })

 DynamoDB-Toolbox automatically tags your items with their respective entity names (see Internal Attributes).
+While this can be opted out of, we strongly recommend keeping it enabled if you use Single Table Design.

-☝️ The consequence is that name
+☝️ A consequence is that name

 cannot be updated once your Entity